 The IRS places the following maximum limits on employer contributions and elective salary deferrals:

-- Elective Salary Deferrals – For the 2018 403(b) Plan Year, the maximum allowable elective salary deferral amount by a participant is $18,000 or 100% of the participant’s includable salary, if the includable salary reported to the IRS is less than $18,500.
+- Elective Salary Deferrals – For the 2018 calendar year, a participant’s maximum elective salary deferral amount is $18,500, or 100% of the participant’s includable salary if the salary reported to the IRS is less than $18,500.
 For more information, please read the IRS announcement on 2018 pension plan contribution limits.

 - Combined Limits – The combined contribution limit for the 2018 Plan Year is $54,000.
 If the over 50 catch-up provision is utilized, the combined maximum contribution limit is increased to $60,000 ($54,000 plus a dollar for dollar increase for the over 50 catch-up amount).
 A contribution for a participant cannot exceed their includable salary.